AU-BCE-EE/Pedersen-2023-sep-and-plasma-treat/README.md

 # Pedersen-2023-sep-and-plasma-treat
 Data and analysis on wind tunnel measurements of ammonia (NH3) and volatile organic compound (VOC) emission from field-applied pig or digested slurry.
-The data and analysis is associated with research paper currently in progress.

-# In progress
-This is a work in progress.
-The paper has not yet been published.

 # Maintainer
-Johanna Pedersen
+Johanna Pedersen.

 Contact information here: <https://www.researchgate.net/profile/Johanna-Pedersen>.

 # Published paper
-The contents of this repo are presented in the following paper:
+The contents of this repo are associated with the following paper:

-...
+Pedersen, J., Labouriau, R., Feilberg, A. Effect of slurry separation and air-plasma treatment on NH3 and VOC emissions from field applied biogas digestate and pig slurry to grassland.
+Biosystems Engineering 247, 257-266.
+2024. https://doi.org/10.1016/j.biosystemseng.2024.09.014

 # Overview
 This repo contains (nearly) all the data and data processing scripts needed to produce the results presented in the paper listed above.